scottvr/WTFserver/README.md

 Runtime is standard-library only; Windows collection shells out to PowerShell.
 Analysis of an existing bundle runs on any OS, which is how the test suite and synthetic regression fixtures work.
-See `docs/dev/CONTRACTS.md` for the binding interface contracts and `CLAUDE.md` for engineering policy.
+See `docs/dev/CONTRACTS.md` for the binding interface contracts and `CLAUDE.md` for Agent-assisted engineering policy.